klix-app/klix-developer-documentation-website/docs/api.md

 ## API usage in single payment scenario

-### Single payment step by step guide
+### Single payment step-by-step guide

 1. Get list of payment methods (optional).
 This API end-point returns name and logo of each payment method available to merchant (Klix Card payments, Citadele and other bank PSD2 payments etc.).
 Use this list to render a payment methods page on your site.
 2. Create a purchase by submitting order data to Klix.
 Once purchase is created link to Klix hosted payment page will be returned as `checkout_url` field value.
-After customer is redirected to this page Klix will handle a payment process.
+After customer is redirected to this page Klix will handle the payment process.
 3. Handle one of possible payment process outcomes:
     * If customer payment is successful then callback is sent to merchant server and customer is redirected to successful purchase page specified by merchant.
 Note that you should consider purchase as successfully paid only after callback is received and purchase status is checked.
 Note that in case if callback is not used you can call Klix API to get purchase status once customer is redirected back to successful purchase page.
     * If customer payment fails for some reason customer is redirected to failed purchase page.